Harley Hughes: Early life and career

 From June 1976 to January 1978 he was assigned as a joint action planner in the Office of the Assistant Director for Joint Chiefs of Staff and National Security Matters in the Directorate of Plans at Air Force headquarters.
 General Hughes was then selected as the assistant director for the Joint Chiefs of Staff and national security matters.
 From September 1980 to July 1981 he served as deputy director for doctrine, strategy and plans integration, Directorate of Plans, Office of the Deputy Chief of Staff for Operations, Plans and Readiness.
 He was then named deputy director of plans.

 He moved to Carswell Air Force Base, Texas, in October 1981 as commander of the 19th Air Division.
 In August 1982 he became deputy chief of staff for operations plans, Headquarters Strategic Air Command, and deputy director for the Single Integrated Operational Plan of the Joint Strategic Target Planning Staff, Offutt Air Force Base, Neb.
 In July 1984 he was assigned as the assistant deputy chief of staff for plans and operations at Air Force headquarters.
 He assumed his present duties in September 1985.

-The general is a command pilot with 5,000 flying hours and 225 combat missions in Southeast Asia.
+The general was a command pilot with 5,000 flying hours and 225 combat missions in Southeast Asia.
 His military decorations and awards include the Distinguished Service Medal, Silver Star, Defense Superior Service Medal, Distinguished Flying Cross with three oak leaf clusters, Meritorious Service Medal with oak leaf cluster, Air Medal with 11 oak leaf clusters, Air Force Commendation Medal with three oak leaf clusters, Presidential Unit Citation, Air Force Outstanding Unit Award with "V" device and oak leaf cluster, Combat Readiness Medal, National Defense Service Medal, Vietnam Service Medal with five oak leaf clusters, Air Force Longevity Service Award Ribbon with five oak leaf clusters, Small Arms Expert Marksmanship Ribbon, Republic of Vietnam Gallantry Cross with Palm and the Republic of Vietnam Campaign Medal.

 He was promoted to lieutenant general Sept.
 12, 1985, with same date of rank.

+The avenue surrounded by Adair Public Schools in Adair, Oklahoma is named for him, the elementary school there is also named for his mother, Bernita, who was a former longtime teacher and principal there.

+Hughes died on 30 September 2022 in Warrenton, Virginia and was buried at Arlington National Cemetery.